Patchway railway station: Description

 Patchway railway station is located in the Patchway area of South Gloucestershire, within the Bristol conurbation.
 There is a large Rolls-Royce industrial area to the west of the station, while the area to the north and east is primarily residential.
 To the south is a large amount of railway land, including the Filton Triangle depot.
 The station is on the South Wales Main Line between Bristol Parkway and Newport (South Wales), and just off the Cross Country Route north of Filton Abbey Wood and the east end of the Henbury Loop Line.
 It is 5 mi 77 chain from Bristol Temple Meads and 114 mi 5 chain from London Paddington via Bristol Parkway.
 The station is just north of Patchway Junctions 1 and 2, where the lines from Bristol Parkway, Filton Abbey Wood and Henbury converge.
-The next station east is Bristol Parkway, the next station south is Filton Abbey Wood, and the next station west is Pilning.
+The next station east is Bristol Parkway, the next station south is Filton Abbey Wood and the next station west is Pilning.

 The station is on a rough north–south alignment, curving towards the west at the north end.
 There are two platforms, separated by two running lines and connected by an open footbridge.
 Platform 1, on the east side of the station and adjacent to the Up Tunnel track, is for trains towards Filton Abbey Wood and Bristol Parkway.
 Platform 2, on the west side and adjacent to the Down Tunnel track, is for trains towards Pilning.
 Both platforms are 121 m long, and the tracks have a speed limit of 90 mph.
 The line through Patchway has a loading gauge of W8, and handles over 15 million train tonnes per year.
-It is not electrified, though it is planned to be electrified as part of the 21st-century modernisation of the Great Western Main Line.
+The line through Patchway has recently been electrified as part of the 21st-century modernisation of the Great Western Main Line.

-The main access to the station is from Station Road to the east, however there is also a set of steps and a turnstile into the industrial estate to the west.
+The main access to the station is from Station Road to the east; however, there is also a set of steps and a turnstile into the industrial estate to the west.
 Facilities at the station are minimal – there are small brick shelters on each platform, but no facilities for buying tickets.
 There are customer help points, giving next train information for both platforms.
 A small car park with 15 spaces, and racks for four bicycles, is on the east side of the station on Station Road.
 CCTV cameras are in operation at the station.
 Step-free access is available to both platforms following completion of a new footbridge with lifts.

 From 2002 to 2014, annual passenger numbers at Patchway more than quintupled, from 16,898 to 92,540, and the station was noted in 2013 as having a high growth trend.
-However, these numbers are still fairly low: Patchway is the 1,730th busiest station in Great Britain (of 2,540); and the fifth busiest station in South Gloucestershire, busier only than Pilning.
+However, these numbers are still fairly low; Patchway is the 1,730th busiest station in Great Britain (of 2,540) and the fifth busiest station in South Gloucestershire, busier only than Pilning.